taumurerwakalisa/website-template/README.md

 # Website Template

-Fork and use this template (a.k.a. "boilerplate") for any project
+Fork and use this template repo (a.k.a. "boilerplate") for any web project